Question 143: Dosing weight used for preparative regimen orders

 In some cases, a “test dose” of the drug is given before the actual preparative regimen is started, and this dose is used for acquiring drug levels that are used to adjust the dose that will be used in the preparative regimen.
 In other situations, the first dose of the drug is given in the usual fashion as part of the preparative regimen.
 After this first dose, serum drug levels are drawn and sent to a reference lab.
 The drug is continued at the starting dose until the lab results are reported and adjustment is made to later doses.

-- A test dose was given > 24 hours prior to the intended therapeutic dosing.
+- Example 4: A test dose was given > 24 hours prior to the intended therapeutic dosing

-- The first dose of therapeutic dosing is used for monitoring.
+- Example 5: The first dose of therapeutic dosing is used for monitoring

-Test doses must be reported consistently at your center.
+Test doses must be reported consistently by the center.
 Since most centers follow a consistent approach to pharmacokinetic testing, it should be straightforward for the center to adopt a consistent approach to the reporting of test doses.

 Enter the date when the first dose of the preparative regimen drug was administered.
 The pharmacy record or Medication Administration Record (MAR) should be used for determining the date the drug was started.